APC youths threaten to scatter convention over imposition

 The APC holds its elective national convention on Saturday, June 23, amid claims of a Unity List containing the names of handpicked candidates, before the first ballot is cast in anger.

-The youth wing of the APC has told Pulse that they are going to resist the so called Unity List with all they've got.
+The youth wing of the APC have told Pulse that they are going to resist the so called Unity List with all they've got.

 Young stakeholders of the APC who spoke to Pulse on the condition of anonymity, revealed that plans have been concluded by governors and other bigwigs to impose those loyal to them, at the expense of those who have worked for years and have proven capacity to protect the interests of the youth.